 * Word Detective Quiz

-You can also get this packet (at a big discount) as part of the Word Detective bundle value pack (along with much more extensive root and affix practice: Word-Building Suffixes, Common Prefixes, Roots, Spanish cognates and games.)
+You can also get this packet (at a big discount) as part of the Word Detective bundle value pack below (along with more extensive root and affix practice: Word-Building Suffixes, Common Prefixes, Roots, Spanish cognates and games.)

 Click the "buy now" button to download "Be a Word Detective" for $9.50.